-At OptiBac Probiotics we love fermented foods!
+At OptiBac we love fermented foods!
 They introduce live cultures into the body and support our immunity.
 The lactic acid produced during fermentation helps us to digest protein and absorb nutrients.
 Not only that, but they are delicious!

-So we’ve teamed up with our good friend, Samantha Hadadi, to make a festive sauerkraut - her recipe, our probiotics!
+So we’ve teamed up with our good friend, Samantha Hadadi, to make a festive sauerkraut - her recipe, our live cultures!
 Because two good things are better than one!
 Sam is a health journalist, busy mama to three little boys, and lover of good food and nutrition – her Instagram feed is full of wonderful recipes and stunning snaps.